Tool Reviews 8 min read

 When you use a recovery tool, you’re interacting with your wallet – your money.
 The security model matters.

-Server-side tools (RefundYourSOL, ReclaimSOL) process transactions through their backend servers.
+Server-side / API-assisted tools (RefundYourSOL, ReclaimSOL, SlerfTools, RentSolana) involve server-side components in transaction processing.
 This means your transaction data passes through third-party infrastructure.
 Reputable services handle this data responsibly, but the trust requirement exists.

 For security-conscious users, client-side tools offer meaningful architectural advantages.